openservicemesh/osm/tests/e2e/README.md

 ### Any other K8s deployment
 Have your `Kubeconf` pointing to your testing cluster of choice.
 The following code uses `latest` tag by default.
+Non-Kind deployments do not push the images on the nodes, so make sure to set the registry accordingly.
 ```
 export CTR_REGISTRY=<myacr>.dockerhub.io # if needed, set CTR_REGISTRY_USER and CTR_REGISTRY_PASSWORD
 make build-osm